Anastasia4sik/Walchen_Lake/README.md

 <h1>The Walchen lake</h1>
 <p>
-A beautiful layout landing page about the best natural corners of the world.
+Landing page layout about the best places in the world.
 Enjoy it!
 </p>

   [DEMO LINK](https://Anastasia4sik.github.io/Walchen_Lake/)